NORAD North American Aerospace Defense Command

 Tracking Santa Claus

-Since 1958, NORAD has been tracking Santa as he travels on a worldwide journey to deliver presents to families.
-Each year on Christmas Eve, more than 1500 volunteers answer phone calls and emails from children around the world.
+Since 1958, NORAD has been tracking Santa as he travels worldwide to deliver family presents.
+Every Christmas Eve, over 1500 volunteers answer phone calls and emails from children worldwide.
 In addition, children can track Santa’s location via the NORAD Tracks Santa website, Facebook, Twitter, and YouTube.

 United States Northern Command